nuejs/nue/packages/nuejs.org/blog/rethinking-reactivity/index.md

 [lobsters]: //lobste.rs/s/goxx8g/nue_react_vue_vite_astro_alternative

 ## HTML-based
-If React is "Just JavaScript", then Nue is "Just HTML".
+If React is "just JavaScript", then Nue is "just HTML".
 Here's how the difference between React and Nue using an identical counter component:

 ### React